redstoneblockchain/X-MAS-2019/ancient-christmas/README.md

 the world and I remembered the amount of python reinstallations working with Tensorflow in a different project entailed, I decided to not mess with my python installation and instead write a connected component function by hand.
+(Yes, I can hear the facepalms from here, but there was a "crystal clear, fun" path and a "unknown amount of unfun garbage" path, so I chose the former.
+If I didn't enjoy writing this stuff I wouldn't have come to this category.)

 Implementing that using floodfills (i.e. graph traversal) allowed me to also tailor the algorithm to exactly what I needed.
 The algorithm was thus: